Welcome Fall 2022 New Students!

 You will need to prepare a total academic portfolio over the course of your undergraduate career, including courses in the natural sciences (biology, chemistry, and physics), behavioral/social sciences (psychology and sociology), mathematics (calculus and statistics), English (First Year Writing Seminars; writing intensive courses), and the humanities.

-• Time management through this transition period is very important.
-Be mindful of your co-curricular plans and extracurricular involvements as you build around your required academic course work and schedule.
+- Time management through this transition period is very important.
+Be mindful of your co-curricular plans and extracurricular involvements as you build around your required academic courses and schedule.
 Do not hesitate to seek help in this time of transition - utilize the Learning Strategy Center (LSC) for free tutoring, time management skills, and general academic support.

-• Freshman Pre-Med students should enroll in CHEM 2070 for Fall 2022, CHEM 2080 for Spring 2023 in order to stay on track with your science requirements.
+- First-Year Pre-Med students should enroll in CHEM 2070 for Fall 2024, CHEM 2080 for Spring 2025 in order to stay on track with your science requirements.
 Visit the LSC Tutoring website for more information about free tutoring and academic support classes (non-academic credit, ex.
 CHEM 1007) for your required sciences.

-• Pre-Medical and Pre-Dental students must complete a total of 8 or 9 credits of biology lecture and laboratory.
+- Pre-Medical and Pre-Dental students must complete a total of 8 or 9 credits of biology lecture and laboratory.
 You may complete this requirement through the two options listed below.
-(Note: you can only take one lecture course each semester; BIOMG 1350 cannot be taken in conjunction with BIOG 1440 or BIOG 1445.)
+(Note: you can only take one lecture course each semester; BIOMG 1350 cannot be taken in the same semester as BIOG 1440 or BIOG 1445.)

 Option 1